 Shifting our attention to focus on the positive doesn’t mean we should give up improving ourselves and trying to eliminate any bad habits that are holding us back.
 Just stop being so negative about yourself and stop focusing on what is wrong with you.
 Change your attitude and start to focus on all those fantastic things about YOU.
 Be proud of who you are and what you have achieved, not matter how seemingly small it might be.

 Focus on your achievements and celebrate your brilliance

-To start you off seeing how amazing you really are and giving you an opportunity to acknowledge all the fabulous things you have done, write out 100 accomplishments in business and life that you are proud of.
+To start you off seeing how amazing you really are and giving you an opportunity to acknowledge all the fabulous things you have done, write out 100 accomplishments in your small business and life that you are proud of.
 Go back as far in time as you like, you can even include any childhood accomplishments.

 I know 100 accomplishments seems like a lot and you will probably get stuck, as recognising and acknowledging those fantastic and positive things about you might seem so foreign.
 Don’t worry if you can’t think of 100 things in one sitting, give yourself a week to complete the worksheet.
 Just make a start.
 When you get stuck put it aside and carry on with your day.
 During the day you will likely get a flashback of something you are proud of that you can add to your accomplishments list.

 Remember nothing is too small and nothing is too big.